365 Best Sights in Vietnam

 Tam Dao Hill Station

-Tam Dao's main attraction lies in its elevation and subsequent cool temperatures: it's a nice way to beat the heat of Hanoi, and the hiking is fair.
+Tam Dao's main attraction lies in its elevation and subsequent cool temperatures: it's a nice way to beat the heat of Hanoi and there are some walks, but there's also a lot of concrete.
 Don't expect much in the way of information on trails, however, unless you have organized a tour with one of the better Hanoi tour operators.
-Few people, even locals, realize that Tam Dao and the surrounding peaks are in a national park, which may be one reason why logging and poaching remain a problem for the area (some of the restaurants here list supposedly protected animals on their menus).
+Few people realize that Tam Dao and the surrounding peaks are in a national park, which may be one reason why logging and poaching remain a problem for the area (some of the restaurants here list supposedly protected animals on their menus).
 But for the most part, a hike up to the radio transmitter above the town is a walk into dense jungle.
 Small Buddhist temples line the concrete steps up to the tower, and a spring bubbles up from beneath the underbrush and splays out into a small waterfall.
 If you're spending the night up in these mountains, bring a sweater and some rain gear.
 People have been known to ride mountain bikes up to Tam Dao and spend the night, but the climb is extreme (a 10% gradient over long stretches).
-Less-active riders put their bikes in minivans on the way up and then careen down the extremely winding and dangerous—but ultimately exhilarating—route to the base of the mountain.
+Less-active riders put their bikes in minivans on the way up and then careen down the exhilarating route to the base of the mountain.

 Tam Son Hoi Quan Pagoda